 Roderic Dunnett writes about Berlioz' Grande Messe des Morts

-Roderic Dunnett reports from Ireland's continuing Opera Festival
+Roderic Dunnett reports from the continuing Opera Festival